FurkanDanisman/Airbnb-Project---Rshiny/README.md

 + *host_since_anniversary*: The dataset includes the anniversary dates (month and day) of the hosts joining Airbnb.
 + *id*: The unique identifier of the listing ranges from 2,818 to 5,829,776.
 + *neighbourhood_cleansed*: The dataset contains character values representing the names of the neighborhoods.
-+ *city*: The dataset includes character values representing the names of cities.
++ *City*: The dataset includes character values representing the names of cities.
 + *state*: The dataset contains character values representing the names of states or regions.
 + *zipcode*: The dataset includes character values representing postal codes or zip codes.
-+ *country*: The dataset contains character values representing the names of countries.
++ *Country*: The dataset contains character values representing the names of countries.
 + *latitude*: The latitude coordinates range from 52.29 to 52.43.
 + *longitude*: The longitude coordinates range from 4.763 to 5.014.
 + *property_type*: The dataset contains character values representing the types of properties (e.g., apartment, house, etc.).